torchbox/torchbox-constitution/docs/purpose-and-principles.md

 *We take action to reduce our environmental footprint.*

-2.6.1 We choose not to work with the most carbon-intensive industries[^1].
+2.6.1 We choose not to work with the most carbon-intensive industries.

 2.6.2 We help clients understand and reduce their digital emissions.